vigneshavm/Interview-questions/Technical Round 2.md

 - *Additionally, I handled **CORS configuration**, **video upload flow** using **signed URLs with Azure Blob Storage**, and coordinated **error handling UX** with the frontend team.*
 - *By bridging backend and frontend responsibilities, I ensured a smooth, end-to-end delivery pipeline — from API response structure to user-facing behaviors.
 This helped reduce integration bugs and improved development velocity by 30% during the final release phase."*

+---

+## **Manage full stack development in sprints**

+- *In the **TANFApp migration project** at IAppsys, we were tasked with modernizing a legacy **MS Access-based application** into a **React + Node.js full-stack web application**.
+I was responsible for leading and coordinating full-stack development during 2-week sprints.*
+**Sprint Planning:**
+- *We started each sprint by analyzing legacy MS Access forms, VBA logic, and database structure.
+I then worked with the BA and stakeholders to convert those into **modular user stories** for both frontend and backend teams.
+For example, one epic like 'Eligibility Determination' was split into UI form design, business rules API, and backend DB mapping logic.*
+**Backend Tasks:**
+- *Using **Node.js + Express**, I created REST APIs that abstracted business rules previously embedded in MS Access queries and VBA.
+We used **Sequelize ORM** with a new **PostgreSQL schema**, handling validations, lookup table mappings, and user sessions securely with JWT.*
+**Frontend Tasks:**
+- *On the frontend, I used **React with Redux** for state management and built dynamic forms with reusable components.
+I ensured accessibility (A11Y compliance), form validation using Yup, and controlled form flow matching legacy business logic.*
+**Coordination & Integration:**
+- *I ensured frontend and backend teams were aligned via shared **OpenAPI (Swagger) docs**, created mock APIs for parallel development, and used Postman collections for QA.
+We maintained our sprint board in **JIRA**, held daily stand-ups, and had weekly reviews with product stakeholders.*
+**Outcome:**
+- *This sprint-driven, structured approach helped us replace 100+ legacy MS Access screens in phased sprints and improved the user onboarding experience.
+We also reduced page load time by over 60% compared to the old system."*

+---